 Caving in the Burren

 The Burren is one of Ireland’s premiere cave attractions in Ireland.
-The word ‘burren’ translates into great rock which is precisely what this area is.
+The word ‘burren’ translates into the great rock which is precisely what this area is.
 It has been described as a limestone desert.
-There are almost one hundred megalithic tombs in this area, portal dolmens and a Celtic high cross.
+There are almost one hundred megalithic tombs in this area, portal dolmens, and a Celtic high cross.
 There are over 35 miles of cave passages here.
-The Ailiwee cave is the Burren’s most well known cave and is definitely worth a visit.
-Here visitors can sample great caverns, stalactites and subterranean rivers.
+The Ailiwee cave is the Burren’s most well-known cave and is definitely worth a visit.
+Here visitors can sample great caverns, stalactites, and subterranean rivers.